jf-godbout/jf-godbout.github.io/_pages/about.md

 Graduate Student Recruitment
 ======
-I am recruiting new MA or PhD students interested in AI safety and the political implications of AI, with a strong background in computational social sciences, to join the [Complex Data Lab](https://complexdatalabmcgill.github.io) and become members of [Mila](https://mila.quebec/en/) for the 2026–2027 academic year (admission in January 2026 is possible).
+I am recruiting new MA or PhD students interested in AI safety and the political implications of AI, with a strong background in computational social sciences, to join [AI4](https://www.ai4.institute/) and become members of [Mila](https://mila.quebec/en/) for the 2026–2027 academic year (admission in January 2026 is also possible).
 Computer science students with a social science background are especially welcomed.
 Students will work under my direct supervision in the Deparment of Political Science at Université de Montréal and must have at least B1-level proficiency in French.

 Interested candidates should email me their CV and cover letter outlining their interest and qualifications.